• Skip to main content

 How to twine the base of a basket

-Now the piece that was on top is coming from underneath.
-The piece that now is on top (the top twiner) slides under the next stake.
+Now, the piece that was on top is coming from underneath.
+The piece now on top (the top twiner) slides under the next stake.

 The reed will create an ‘x’ or twist between each stake.